TFJ2021/TFJ2021/README.md

 ₪ I'm currently learning nothing special

-₪ I'm looking for help with nothing

 ₪ Ask me about everthing

 ₪ You can reach me via Discord (TFJ_5183)

 ₪ I want to learn React next

+₪ I'm a Windows 10 user

 ₪ Fun fact: The world’s oldest cat lived to 38 years and three days old